 At Boyd Law, we understand divorce is a complex and emotionally turbulent part of a person’s life.
-If you are going through a divorce in the Folsom area, contact the attorneys at Boyd Law to set up a consultation – we aim to provide guidance and compassion during this difficult time.
+If you are going through a divorce in the Folsom area, contact the family law attorneys at Boyd Law to set up a consultation – we aim to provide guidance and compassion navigating you through the family law issues of divorce.
 We have extensive resources to provide our clients the best possible outcome during a difficult situation.

 It can be difficult to work through the emotional turmoil of a divorce.
 Divorce can conjure feelings shame as well as the belief that you failed in some way.
 This is not the case, and divorce is an unfortunate problem that comes to may many couples.
 Boyd Law is a firm that will alleviate your feelings of guilt, providing you the knowledge and legal experience necessary to navigate the turbulent waters of divorce law.

 Every marriage is unique, and so too is every divorce.
 The law team at Boyd Law has decades of combined experience with many common – and not so common – situations that arise during divorce.
 Our divorce attorneys can assist with: